8 Wonderful things to do in Zadar, Croatia

 Zadar is perfectly situated next to the Adriatic, as well as appealing to those interested in culture, making it a favourite destination among tourists and backpackers alike.

-I recommend staying in Zadar old town, where you can find a huge selection of accommodation, including family-run guesthouses, Airbnb’s, budget-friendly hostels, as well as luxurious hotels for those looking for a bit of extra comfort.
+I recommend staying in Zadar old town, where you can find a huge selection of accommodations, including family-run guesthouses, Airbnb’s, budget-friendly hostels, as well as luxurious hotels for those looking for a bit of extra comfort.

 Apartments & Rooms Mareta | Encircled by all the best things to see and do in Zadar, Apartments & Rooms Mareta offers a comfy luxurious apartment, without breaking the bank.
-On top of that, it is spacious and well designed, as well as equipped with a kitchen, air conditioning and a seating area with a flat screen.
+On top of that, it is spacious and well-designed, as well as equipped with a kitchen, air conditioning and a seating area with a flat-screen.

-Scallop Regent Rooms | Situated in the heart of Zadar Old Town, just a short walk from the action, Scallop Regent provides spacious rooms, air conditioning and a pleasant private bathroom, all at an excellent quality-price-ratio.
+Scallop Regent Rooms | Situated in the heart of Zadar Old Town, just a short walk from the action, Scallop Regent provides spacious rooms, air conditioning and a pleasant private bathroom, all at an excellent quality-price ratio.
 Perfect for those looking for some extra comfort.

 Boutique Hostel Forum | This is where I stayed during my time in Zadar, and it was an excellent experience, at only €17 a night.
 Boutique Hostel Forum has comfortable and spacious shared rooms, and a large common area, and is without a doubt one of the best hostels I ever spent the night.
 Additionally, it is located next to Zadar’s charming Roman Forum.